Front Page

 var question: String = "How many roads must a man walk down?";

-To make a variable immutable, use the const keyword after the type declaration.
-In this case, it must be assigend a value.
+To make a variable immutable put the const keyword after the type.
+If you do, it must be assigned a value.

 Control Flow